icerpc/icerpc-docs/pages/docs/slice/encoding/primitive-types-slice2.md

 The encoding for `varuint32` and `varuint62` is identical.
 The value is logically multiplied by 4, or'ed with the value of the first two bits and then stored in the selected number of bytes.

 Likewise, the encoding for `varint32` and `varint62` is identical.
-The value in two's complement is logically multiplied by 4, or'ed with the value of the first two bits and then stored in the selected number of bytes.
+The value is logically multiplied by 4, or'ed with the value of the first two bits and then stored in the selected number of bytes.

 The value of the first 2 bits indirectly determines the min and max encodable values: